cap-js/docs/java/cds-data.md

 Method `changed()` is called for each change in the element values and has the following arguments:

-- pair of `Path` instances (`newPath` and `oldPath`) reflecting the new and old data of the entity.
+- A pair of `Path` instances (`newPath` and `oldPath`) reflecting the new and old data of the entity.
-- changed element as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html).
+- The changed element as an instance of [`CdsElement`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/reflect/CdsElement.html).
-- new and old value as an `Object` instances.
+- The new and old value as `Object` instances.

-Paths have the same target (the entity where changed element is) but their values represent the old and new image of the entity as a whole including non-changed elements.
+Paths have the same target, that is, the entity where changed element is.
+But their values represent the old and new image of the entity as a whole including non-changed elements.
 You may expect that each change is visited at most once.

 Let's break it down with the examples: